siruthesiru/pilliac/content/posts/Workin' On It/it-s-not-imposter-syndrome-i-just-suck.md

 draft = true
 series = []
 tags = ["Negative Thoughts"]
-title = "I Suck At What I Do And That's Not Ok"
+title = "Thought Bubbles: I Suck At What I Do And That's Not Ok"

 +++
 ## **Do I Really Suck?**